 After that, run Retrobar, right-click the taskbar, and go into its properties; there, you can change the settings to your likin'.

 If you wanna have the default settings, configure the taskbar properties to look like the picture to the right.
-(I dunno why the theme list is blank; put Windows XP Blue for that one.)
+Also, make sure the Show Exit option in right-click menu and Use software rendering checkboxes in the Advanced tab are unchecked.

 And that should be all for the ta-